The Martyrs’ Wall

 What I am about to tell you happened a long time ago and it all began the day the first foreigner arrived to Nasiriyah, our holy city.
 He drove a fancy car, and wore French attire and shiny shoes.
 Not long after settling in, he began to evince an interest in objects of historical value.
 Soon, people were flocking to him to show him the articles of virtu that they had inherited from their forefathers, which ranged from ceramic pots to stone figurines and old paintings.
 He paid in American dollars.

 The news about this antiques trade spread like wildfire, and before long, it had encouraged half of the city’s population to dust off their shovels in order to go profane and plunder the graveyards of their grandfathers, who had up until then been resting in peace for centuries.
 They were willing to pull out all the stops for the few simoleons they might earn from basically giving away the artefacts they had dug out from what their ancestors had decided to take to their graves.
-As soon as they had stripped the corpses ...Read more
+As soon as they had stripped the ...Read more

 Nippur’s Virgin